-As the founder of the rider-run Palace Skateboards, Lev Tanju is responsible for London’s most prominent and buzzed about skate company.
-Although Tanju is quick to point out he never intended for Palace’s appeal to transcend the skating community, the young company has become one of the most exciting street culture brands in the United Kingdom.
+As the founder of streetwear brand Palace, Lev Tanju is responsible for London’s most prominent and buzzed about skate company.
+Although Tanju is quick to point out he never intended for Palace’s appeal to transcend the skating community, the young company has become one of the most exciting street culture brands.

 Tanju is quick to point out that the brand’s clothing label exists only to support its skating activities, telling Style.com, "It helps us do what we want to do," he says.
 "At the heart of us, we are a skate brand.
 I probably spend more time doing skate graphics than anything else.
 We're not a skate company—we're a family, really.
 We're all brothers, pretty much.”